Last Updated: January 20, 2023

 As compared to full product development, building an MVP is a better approach for startups as its time to market is less.
 The huge amount of money that’s otherwise unreasonably spent on non-essential things is also curbed.
 With MVP software development, businesses can scale at their own pace.

-With that in mind, in this blog, we have covered the top examples of businesses, who instead of developing a product in a regular insular fashion, launched lightweight and readily adaptable versions, MVPs, and went on to become successful giants, they are today.
+With that in mind, in this blog, we have covered the MVP examples of businesses, who instead of developing a product in a regular insular fashion, launched lightweight and readily adaptable versions and went on to become the successful giants they are today.
+But first, let us take a look at why you should build an MVP, then its types and more.

 In a concierge MVP, the users are manually helped to accomplish their goals as a means of validating whether or not they have the need for what you are offering, and building a product is not even necessary.
 In other words, the users are manually guided through the solution to a problem.